Director, Bridget Kennedy Project Space, 53 Ridge St, North Sydney

 Bridget Kennedy – Lane Cove Council

-As a true community-focused independent, I’m focused on empowering the local community and representing the Lane Cove people’s voices both at council and beyond.
+In 2021, I ran for Local Council and was elected as a true community-focused independent, focused on empowering the local community and representing the Lane Cove people’s voices both at council and beyond.
+In 2022 and again in 2024, I was elected Deputy Mayor.

 Formal politics is a new thing but I have strong roots in the community and was awarded the 2018 Lane Cove Citizen of the Year award for community service.